 Fossil Creek, one of two "Wild and Scenic" rivers in Arizona, seems to appear out of nowhere, gushing 20,000 gallons a minute out of a series of springs at the bottom of a 1,600 foot deep canyon.
-Over the years these calcium laden waters have laid down huge deposits of a material called travertine.
-That rock-like substance encases whatever happens to fall into the streambed - forming the fossils for which the area is named.
+Over the years these calcium laden waters have laid down huge deposits of a type of limestone called travertine.
+That rock-like substance encases whatever happens to fall into the streambed, forming the fossils for which the area is named.

 Most people come to Fossil Creek to sunbathe, wade, hike and birdwatch.
 It's also a great place to take photographs.
 The lushness of the riparian area strikes a sharp contrast to the brittle desert that surrounds it.
 While you're here, keep an eye out for javelina.
 These collie dog-sized wild pigs are plentiful in the area.

 What Makes Fossil Creek Special?

 Fossil Creek is one of only two National Wild & Scenic rivers in Arizona and is fed by springs coming from the cliffs of the Mogollon Rim.
 Over 30 million gallons of water are discharged each day at a constant 70 °F. The high mineral content leaves travertine dams and deposits, giving rise to fossil-like features.